aws/aws-cdk-go/awsbedrockagentcorealpha/README.md

 The Online Evaluation construct enables continuous monitoring and assessment of your agent's performance using live traffic.
 It automatically samples agent traces from CloudWatch Logs or Agent Endpoints and applies built-in evaluators to assess quality metrics like helpfulness, correctness, and safety.

+### Prerequisites

+Before creating an `OnlineEvaluationConfig`, ensure the following are configured in your account:

+* **CloudWatch Transaction Search** enabled — this creates the `aws/spans` log group required by the evaluation service.
+See [Enable Transaction Search](https://docs.aws.amazon.com/bedrock-agentcore/latest/devguide/observability-configure.html).
+* **AWS Distro for OpenTelemetry (ADOT) SDK** instrumenting your agent to emit traces.

+For full details, see [AgentCore Evaluations Prerequisites](https://docs.aws.amazon.com/bedrock-agentcore/latest/devguide/evaluations-prerequisites.html).

 ### Online Evaluation Properties

 | Name | Type | Required | Description |